fomightez/general_scripted_plotting/README.md

       python plot_panel_bar_plots_with_fit.py

   The script can also simply be pasted into a cell in a Jupyter notebook and then executed as you would any code in a Jupyter notebook, i.e., type `shift-enter` or press `play` button.
-An example of an edited script pasted into [a notebook is included here in this repo](panel_examples/example_edited_data_for_plot_panel_bar_plots_with_fit.ipynb); scroll all the way to the bottom to see ouput.
-Go [here](https://nbviewer.jupyter.org/github/fomightez/general_scripted_plotting/blob/master/panel_examples/example_edited_data_for_plot_panel_bar_plots_with_fit.ipynb) to see the example notebook rendered nicely.
+An example of an edited script pasted into [a Jupyter notebook is included here in this repo](panel_examples/example_edited_data_for_plot_panel_bar_plots_with_fit.ipynb); scroll all the way to the bottom to see ouput.
+Go [here](https://nbviewer.jupyter.org/github/fomightez/general_scripted_plotting/blob/master/panel_examples/example_edited_data_for_plot_panel_bar_plots_with_fit.ipynb) to see the example Jupyter notebook rendered nicely.

   The resulting image produced in that notebook is below: